George Johnstone Stoney

-George Johnstone Stoney (15 February 1826 – 5 July 1911) was an Irish physicist known for introducing the term electron as the "fundamental unit quantity of electricity"; he initially named it electrolion in 1881, and later named it electron in 1891.
-He published around 75 scientific papers during his lifetime.
+George Johnstone Stoney (15 February 1826 – 5 July 1911) was an Irish British physicist and academic who is best known for introducing the term electron as the "fundamental unit quantity of electricity"; he initially named it electrolion in 1881, and later named it electron in 1891.
+He published around 75 scientific papers during his lifetime, and was the professor of Physics at Queen's College Galway from 1852 to 1857.

 Biography

-George Johnstone Stoney was born on 15 February 1826 at Oakley Park in Clareen, Ireland, the son of George Stoney (1792–) and Anne Bindon Blood (1801–1883).
+George Johnstone Stoney was born on 15 February 1826 at Oakley Park in Clareen, Ireland, when Ireland was part of the United Kingdom, the son of George Stoney (1792–) and Anne Bindon Blood (1801–1883).
 The Stoney family is an old-established Anglo-Irish family.

 Stoney attended Trinity College Dublin, graduating with a B.A. in 1848.
 From 1848 to 1852, he worked as an astronomy assistant to William Parsons, 3rd Earl of Rosse, at Birr Castle, where Parsons had built the world's largest telescope, the 72-inch Leviathan of Parsonstown.

 From 1852 to 1857, Stoney was Professor of Physics at Queen's College Galway.
 From 1857 to 1882, he was Secretary of the Queen's University of Ireland, an administrative job based in Dublin.
 He continued his independent scientific research throughout his decades of non-scientific employment duties in Dublin.
 In 1882, he moved to the post of Superintendent of Civil Service Examinations in Ireland, a post he held until his retirement in 1893.

 Stoney took up residence in London, England.
 He died at his home in Notting Hill on 5 July 1911 at the age of 85.
 His cremated ashes were brought back to Ireland to be buried at St. Nahi's Church in Dublin.

 Stoney also served for decades as Honorary Secretary and then Vice President of the Royal Dublin Society, and after his move to London he served on the council of the Royal Society.
 Additionally, he intermittently served on scientific review committees of the British Association for the Advancement of Science from the early 1860s on.